 Rubrik vs Cohesity

-Both Rubrik and Cohesity have similar objectives: to unify data and recovery into a single, easy-to-use platform.
+Both Rubrik and Cohesity have similar objectives: to unify data and recovery points into a single, easy-to-use platform.
 To a significant degree, this is something that they achieve.
 But there are essential differences between the two.

 Perhaps the standout difference is the extent to which Rubrik integrates with existing software stacks.
 Rubrik offers best-in-class data management for applications, allowing firms to use it across a dizzying array of programs.
-Rubrik works just as well in the cloud as it does on virtual and physical machines.
+Rubrik works just as well in cloud environments as it does on virtual and physical machines.
 It’ll also work on NoSQL.

 Rubrik allows customers to “choose their model,” giving companies the option of running Rubrik on a range of diverse platforms.
 You can run Rubrik on any of the major cloud providers, including Google Cloud, Azure and AWS or at the edge, managing replication and offsite backups between remote branches and head office.
 Finally, you can run it on Rubrik’s own physical appliances, of which the company has many.